lukepuplett/notes/gcp/cloud-run.md

 **Note** - In my trials, the `replace` verb required the **Cloud Resource Manager API** to be enabled.

+**Note** - Also in my trials, this fails because the YAML contains spec.template.metadata.name with the existing identifier that causes deployment to fail because that identifier is in use.

 ### Deploying a new version

 This creates a new service, where none existed.
 Use `--revision-suffix` to override default rev.